Localization and nilpotent spaces in A^1-homotopy theory

 \begin{ex} Suppose $f: (\mathscr{E},e) \to (\mathscr{B},b)$ is a morphism of pointed $\aone$-connected spaces.
 If the morphism $\bpi_1^{\aone}(\mathscr{E}) \to \bpi_1^{\aone}(\mathscr{B})$ is surjective, then $f$ admits a standard factorization as a tower of $\aone$-fibrations: the $\aone$-Moore--Postnikov factorization.
 Indeed, this is a factorization of $f$ as a tower of $\aone$-fibrations where, in addition to the statements in Definition~\ref{defn:factorizationasatower}, the following statements hold: \begin{enumerate}[noitemsep,topsep=1pt] \item the morphisms $\mathscr{E} \to \tau_{\leq i}f$ induce epimorphisms on $\aone$-homotopy sheaves in degrees $\leq i+1$ that are furthermore isomorphisms in degrees $ \leq i$; \item the map on $\aone$-homotopy sheaves induced by the morphisms $\tau_{\leq i}f \to \mathscr{B}$ induce are isomorphisms in degrees $>i+1$, and a monomorphism in degree $i+1$. \end{enumerate} \end{ex}

-\begin{defn} Suppose $f: (\mathscr{E},e) \to (\mathscr{B},b)$ is a morphism of pointed $\aone$-connected spaces that admits a factorization as a tower of $\aone$-fibrations as in \textup{Definition~\ref{defn:factorizationasatower}}.
+\begin{defn} Suppose $f: (\mathscr{E},e) \to (\mathscr{B},b)$ is a morphism of pointed $\aone$-connected spaces equipped with a factorization as a tower of $\aone$-fibrations as in \textup{Definition~\ref{defn:factorizationasatower}}.
 We will say that this factorization admits an {\em $\aone$-principal refinement} if for each $n \geq 1$, there exists an integer $c$ (which will depend on $n$) such that \begin{enumerate}[noitemsep,topsep=1pt] \item the morphism $p_n: \tau_{\leq n}f \to \tau_{\leq n-1}f$ factors as follows:

 and, \item the new tower $\tau_{\leq n,j}f$ is a factorization of $f$ by $\aone$-principal fibrations. \end{enumerate} \end{defn}

 \begin{rem} The statement that the $\aone$-Moore--Postnikov factorization \ref{ex:aonemoorepostnikovfactorization} admits an $\aone$-principal refinement amounts to asking that for each $n,i$ as in Definition~\ref{defn:principalrefinement}, the morphism $p_{n,i}$ is an $\aone$-principal fibration in the sense that there exist a strictly $\aone$-invariant sheaf $\mathbf{G}_{n,i}$ and an $\aone$-fiber sequence of the form